viktor-ferenczi/vllm-client/README.md

 ## Notes

-- `sampling_params.py` is a copy of the file with the same name from the vLLM repository.
-It needs to be kept in sync.
+- `sampling_params.py` needs to be kept in sync with vLLM.
+  It is a simplified version of their class, containing only the code required on client side.